 >>> Aptoide to Launch First Alternative iOS Gaming App Store in EU on Thursday

-Sweeney’s remarks underscore the ongoing struggle between app store giants and competitors like Epic Games.
-Apple’s high fees and "scare screens" continue to stifle developer participation, while Google faces pressure to adapt post-lawsuit.
+Sweeney’s remarks highlight the ongoing struggle between app store giants and competitors such as Epic Games.
+Apple’s high fees and "scare screens" continue to limit developer participation, while Google faces pressure to adapt following the lawsuit.

-The EU’s DMA offers hope for a more competitive landscape, but without stronger global enforcement, progress will remain gradual.
-Epic’s expansion into mobile and free games signals resilience, yet its success hinges on regulatory breakthroughs.
+The EU’s DMA offers hope for a more competitive market, but without stronger global enforcement, progress will be incremental.
+Epic’s expansion into mobile and free games demonstrates resilience, yet its success is dependent on regulatory breakthroughs.

 Get FREE Optimization Consultation